hep-gc/cloudscheduler/unit_tests/web_tests/README.md

 Chromedriver and Chromium can be installed through the default package manager.

 Note that the tests have been set up and tested using Chromium, not Chrome, and so are not currently guaranteed to work seamlessly with Chrome.
 However, if the computer has Chrome installed, Chromedriver may look for and use the Chrome installation instead of the Chromium installation.
-It is unknown if this causes bugs - please update this README if this is tested.
+[Chrome support](#chrome-and-chromedriver) is a work in progress.

 ### Opera and OperaChromiumDriver

 Opera can be installed following the instructions [here](https://www.itzgeek.com/how-tos/linux/centos-how-tos/how-to-install-opera-browser-on-centos-7-rhel-7-fedora-28-27.html) or from their [web site](https://www.opera.com/download).
 OperaChromiumDriver, the driver for Opera versions 12 and later, can be downloaded from [Github](https://github.com/operasoftware/operachromiumdriver/releases).

+### Chrome and Chromedriver

+Note that Chrome tests are a work in progress.
+Attempting to run the tests using only Chrome is not yet supported.

+Chromedriver can be installed through the default package manager.
+Chrome can be installed following the instructions [here](https://linuxize.com/post/how-to-install-google-chrome-web-browser-on-centos-7/) or via [Chrome's website](https://www.google.com/intl/en_ca/chrome/).

 ### Other Setup